ariatemplates/editors-tools/ultimate-poc/resources/README.md

-Backend implementation.
+Backend application.

-The tricky file system layout comes from the way the module system works for Node.js, and a will not to mix application modules and third-parties modules.
+The tricky file system layout comes from the way the module system works for Node.js and a will not to mix application modules and third-party modules.

 # File system layout

 * `README.md`: this current file
 * `.gitignore`: Git related file
+* `node_modules`: all third-party libraries used by the application.

 ## `app`

-All files of the applications.

-Parts of the application are modules, and are mixed with other own _standard_ modules (that you could see duplicated in other projects, as they are not integrated to the package management system - _npm_ here)

-## `node_modules`

-All 3rd party libraries used by the modules in `app`.
+Applications files.

+The application follows a modular architecture, and all the module are hierarchically organized into this root folder.

+Under this root, there are _pseudo-standard_ modules and modules of the application: this is described in the respective documentation.

+A _pseudo-standard_ module is a module that is not installed through the package management system (_npm_ here) since it is _home-made_.
+However this is a module that is not specific to this application, it could be re-used in many other ones.

 ## Package